eddietaylor/securities-analysis/README.md

 This library will possibly include a backtester as well as the ability to connect to a trading api and deploy to a cloud.
 This effort is currently in the research phase so the scope has not been clearly defined yet.

+## Investment Knowledge

+It is recommended to have some basic understanding of investment theory, to avoid unnecessary risks, and to hopefully manage those risks.
+If you have no financial background, please see the [investment notes](/notebooks/notes/investments_notes.ipynb), which are largely based on Zvi Bodie's market leading textbook, *Investments*.

 ## Installing the dependencies

 To install the dependencies to run these notebooks, you should first install [Anaconda](https://www.anaconda.com/products/individual#Downloads).